christopheraue/m-ruby-concurrently/guides/Performance.md

 You can run the benchmark yourself by running the script [perf/concurrent_proc_calls.rb][].

-## Suspending and resuming an evaluation
+## Scheduling

+This is a benchmark being closer to the real usage of Concurrently.
+It includes scheduling an evaluation once per iteration of the event loop.

-Here, each iteration of the `while` loop calls the proc and then it waits until it is resumed.
+Each iteration of the `while` loop calls the proc and then it waits until it is resumed.
 This enters the event loop.
 When the proc runs it schedules the resumption of the `while` loop.
 This way, the proc is evaluated exactly once for each iteration of the event loop.